-- Coastal Wells: The water level in well 36L01, which is screened within the Paso Robles Formation, remained 5 to 10 feet above sea level (NAVD88) throughout 2017, and remained stable within a relatively narrow historical range.
+- Coastal Wells: The water level in well 36L01, screened within the Paso Robles Formation, remained 4 to 10 feet above sea level (NAVD88) throughout 2018 and remained stable within the relatively narrow historical range.
 The water level in well 36L02, which is screened within the Careaga Sandstone, illustrates a much greater seasonal fluctuation than is observed in 36L01.
-The water elevation in 36L02 remained above sea level throughout 2017, in comparison with 2015 and 2016 when the water elevation in the well dropped below sea level in late September and remained below sea level into mid-October. - NCMA/NMMA Boundary: Well 32C03, which shows regular seasonal fluctuations, remained above sea level throughout all of 2017, in contrast with the previous 4 years when the water level dropped below sea level in August and remained at a low elevation until early October.
+Similar to 2017, the water elevation in 36L02 remained above sea level throughout 2018, in comparison with 2015 and 2016 when the water elevation in the well dropped below sea level in late September and remained below sea level into mid-October. - NCMA/NMMA Boundary: Well 32C03, which shows regular seasonal fluctuations, remained above sea level throughout all of 2017 and 2018, in contrast with the prior 4 years when the water level dropped below sea level in August and remained at a low elevation until early October.